Nov 14, 2024 Still Testing Backflows.

 Important Information Regarding Your Scheduled Backflow Testing Date:

-Thank you for scheduling your backflow testing with us.
-Please note that the date you'll select should be viewed as your **earliest possible testing date** rather than a fixed appointment.
-We will not perform testing before this date, but please be advised that we may need to reschedule to a later date based on our testing route efficiency and other factors.
+Please note that the date you'll select should be viewed as your **earliest possible testing date** rather than a fixed appointment, even though you select a date.
+We will not perform testing before this date, but please be advised that we may need to reschedule you to a later date based on our testing route efficiency and other factors.

 This approach allows us to ensure that our testing is as efficient and effective as possible, minimizing the disruption to you and ensuring the quality of our work.